edualmemater/landpage/README.md

 # landpage
-Resp is of Landpage of Alme Mater
+Repo of Landpage of Alme Mater